bhansen3/CognitiveServices-Documentation/Content/en-us/LUIS/GetStartedLUIS-Basics.md

 ######Labeling Children

-1.Type any utterance like “Find news about Obama publish from 12 July 2014 till 12 August 2014” 2.Mark the entity “12 July 2014”, click on the arrow  beside the Parent, Date, Entity to display its children.
+1. Type any utterance like “Find news about Obama publish from 12 July 2014 till 12 August 2014”
+2. Mark the entity “12 July 2014”, click on the arrow  beside the Parent, Date, Entity to display its children.
-3.Select the child entity.
+3. Select the child entity.
-4.Submit the utterance.
+4. Submit the utterance.

 ######Important Notes